Resolution Except for the Normal-Crossing Locus and Galois actions: Introduction

 The obstruction to eliminating nc singularities without modifying the nc locus is already visible in classical examples, most notably the pinch point (Whitney umbrella), as explained by Koll\'ar \cite[Paragraph 8]{Kollar}; see also \cite[Corollary 3.6.10]{Fujino} and \cite[Example 1.7]{BM12}.
 At a nonzero point of the axis, the pinch point has two analytic branches which are interchanged when one loops around the origin.
 Any birational morphism that is an isomorphism over the generic point of the axis preserves this monodromy.
 Hence the singularity cannot be eliminated without blowing up the axis itself.

-This example reflects a general feature of nc singularities.
-Although they are locally defined by monomial equations, their branches may split only after passing to a finite Galois extension.
-In particular, a normal crossings (nc) singularity becomes simple normal crossings (snc) on a finite Galois cover, and the original nc structure is recovered as the quotient by a finite group acting by permutation of branches.
+This example reflects a general feature of nc singularities: their branches split only after passing to a finite Galois extension, and the original nc structure is recovered as the quotient by a finite group acting by permutation of branches.

-\textbf{Structural principle.} Normal crossings singularities are \'etale-locally simple normal crossings.
-Equivalently, nc singularities are quotients of snc singularities by finite Galois groups permuting their components.

 Thus nc geometry is inherently equivariant geometry.
 Smooth blow-ups performed equivariantly on the splitting cover descend to weighted blow-ups on the base, with weights encoding the stabilizer and ramification data of the finite group action.